 In addition to the material hardship caused by Lebanon's economic crisis, Palestine refugees are also experiencing mental health problems.
-In 2020-21, UNRWA screened over 12,000 Palestine refugees for mental health and psychosocial support (MHPSS) with 2,500 beneficiaries receiving mental health consultations by specialists with symptoms including depression, anxiety, psychosis, post-traumatic stress disorder (PTSD), behavioural problems, dementia, and family related issues (UNRWA, 2022b).
+In 2020-21, UNRWA screened over 12,000 Palestine refugees for mental health and psychosocial support (MHPSS) with 2,500 beneficiaries receiving mental health consultations by specialists with symptoms including depression, anxiety, psychosis, post-traumatic stress disorder (PTSD), behavioural problems, dementia, and family related issues.
 UNRWA is also anticipating an increase in protection issues emerging in the twelve Palestinian camps including drug and sexual abuse and gender-based violence (GBV).
-In a 2023 emergency funding appeal for Jordan, Syria and Lebanon, UNRWA anticipates that a total of 4,000 PRL and PRS based in Lebanon will require protection interventions including: emergency cash in the case of eviction; support to survivors of child abuse and GBV; psychosocial care in the community; improved security in the camps to address an increase in crime and theft; and programmes to ensure 'gender mainstreaming, disability inclusion, [and the] prevention of sexual exploitation and abuse (PSEA)' (UNRWA, 2023c: 37).
+In a 2023 emergency funding appeal for Jordan, Syria and Lebanon, UNRWA anticipates that a total of 4,000 PRL and PRS based in Lebanon will require protection interventions including: emergency cash in the case of eviction; support to survivors of child abuse and GBV; psychosocial care in the community; improved security in the camps to address an increase in crime and theft; and programmes to ensure gender mainstreaming, disability inclusion, [and the] prevention of sexual exploitation and abuse (PSEA).'
 These interventions reflect the social pressures exacted on an already vulnerable population by Lebanon's economic unravelling since 2019.
-UNRWA estimates that at least 20 boats with Palestine refugees on-board have left Lebanon irregularly since June 2022 (Ibid.: 16).
+UNRWA estimates that at least twenty boats with Palestine refugees on-board have left Lebanon irregularly since June 2022.
+This is another signifier of the desperate actions taken by PRS and PRL in response to the rapid decline in their socio-economic status over the past four years.